Welcome to my Tutor.com Review.

 - Your first few months can be frustrating with long hours and little compensation.

-- Tutoring is not the best option for those looking for fully flexible schedule.
+- Tutoring is not the best option for those looking for a fully flexible schedule.

-- You’re still trading hours for dollars with no residual income potential.
+- You’re still trading hours for dollars with no passive income potential.

 Where Do You Go From Here?

-For the right person, Tutor.com can provide a minor supplement to your income, but it’s not going to be a full-time gig unless your financial requirements are extremely low.
+For the right person, Tutor.com can supplement your income, but it may not be a full-time gig unless your financial requirements are relatively low.
+At least, not when you're starting out.

-A full-time strategy (if the at-home lifestyle is what you're after) is to combine Tutor.com with other online jobs and income opportunities.
+When you're starting out (if the at-home lifestyle is what you're after), the trick is to combine online jobs like Tutor.com with other income opportunities.

 You can also do some freelance writing or transcription work during your Tutor.com wait times.